gi-no/blog_mean_stack/article2.md

 #### Edit server-side model

-For the full-text search, add 'text' index to the searching field on the schema.
+For the full-text search, add a 'text' index to the searching field on the schema.

 server/api/thing/thing.mode.js: